Chael-BB/InnerCommand/README.md

 # InnerCommand

-This is your full React + PWA app, ready to run on Vercel.
+React + PWA app scaffolded and ready for Vercel.